willcannotpaythebills/protocol3/README.md

 You can download the current stable version [here](https://github.com/gcurtiss/protocol3/releases/tag/v3.2.2-stable)

 ### Dependencies
 At this time, only [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) and [ArmorEquipEvent](https://www.spigotmc.org/resources/lib-armorequipevent.5478/) is required for the plugin to run correctly.
+Use [Paper 1.16.5 Build #446](https://papermc.io/api/v2/projects/paper/versions/1.16.5/builds/446/downloads/paper-1.16.5-446.jar) or newer.

 ### Setup
 1. Download ProtocolLib and the latest build of Paper for the latest version of Minecraft.